statamic/v2-docs/content/collections/recipes/emails.md

 customize the design and language.

 Throughout the documentation, wherever emails are sent, you will be told the name of the email template that'll be used.
-To override the default, you should create a template of the same name in an `emails` subfolder.
+To override the default, you should create a template of the same name in an `email` subfolder.

 ### HTML and Text versions {#html-and-text-versions}